 Oil & Gas

-APM Health, APM Reliability, APM Strategy, APM Integrity
+APM Health, APM Reliability, Asset Strategy Management, APM Integrity

 Founded in 1922, YPF S.A.
 (YPF) is a state oil company in Argentina.
 It was the first oil & gas company established as a state enterprise outside of the Soviet Union and the first state-run oil company to become vertically integrated.
 YPF is engaged in oil and gas exploration as well as the production, transportation, refining and sale of gas and petroleum products.